dcdourado/advanced-microprocessor/README.md

 # Advanced Microprocessor

-This Dockerfilecontains exactly the same instructions required by `Linux ARM GNU Toolchain Tutorial` to get really learning Assembly (step __3.b.2__ and forward).
+This Dockerfilecontains exactly the same instructions required by `Linux ARM GNU Toolchain Tutorial` to get to the part where you really start learning Assembly (step __3.b.2__ and forward).

 ## Requirements